FAQ's

 Although the event takes place at the end of summer - typically one of the most favorable times of year in Patagonia - you should be prepared for a wide range of weather conditions, sometimes shifting dramatically within a single day.

-• Strong wind gusts or abrupt temperature drops
+• Strong and constant wind gusts

-• Heavy rainfall followed by unexpected clear skies
+• Heavy rainfall

 • Challenging microclimates, particularly in exposed or remote areas